qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 ^^^^

 This parameter is available on layers with :guilabel:`Rule-based` rendering and allows to build a legend with only the named rule symbol.
+It cannot be combined with ``BBOX`` parameter nor the JSON format.

 URL example: